nathphoenix/LInux_Basics/kubernetes_setup.md

 View the logs of a docker container docker logs container_id

-kubectl logs pod_name
+Checking the status of our app if it works fine kubectl logs pod_name kubectl logs flask-standard-5fdcc856c4-9hj6h

 How to execute and access a pod kubectl exec -it pod_name sh

 get details of pod
 kubectl get pod -o wide

+get all persistent volume
+kubectl get pv

 get deployments details
 kubectl get deployment flask-standard -o yaml